r-spatial/r-spatial.org/_posts/2023-12-08-sf-load-save.md

 **Summary**:

 If you have spatial vector data and are wondering how to load / save it in R, this tutorial is the answer to your questions.
-This tutorial shows examples for the most popular formats using the [**sf**](https://r-spatial.github.io/sf/) package.
+It presents practical examples for the most popular formats using the [**sf**](https://r-spatial.github.io/sf/) package.
 We will use free vector layers from [Natural Earth](https://www.naturalearthdata.com/) as